lazirpascual/spacestagram-shopify/README.md

 - Show loading state while waiting to fetch from the API
 - Retreive shareable links for each image
 - Expand each image card to view image description
-- Display any errors when fetching from the API

 ## ✎ Notes

 - This app was created in React using Typescript
 - Material-UI and CSS were used to style and design the application
 - Components were built to be as modularized and reusable as possible
-- Adequate error handling was implemented when fetching from the API
 - Unit tests were conducted through Jest and React-Testing-Libary

 # Application Progress